whimc/Path-Generator/README.md

 ### Config
 Create a copy of `config-empty.ini` and rename it to `config.ini`.
 Fill in each field with the proper information.
+The values for `world-ids` can be found within the `co_world` table from CoreProtect.
+The map images within `maps/` should have the same name as the worlds.

 <details>
     <summary>Example config.ini</summary>